JamesBrightman/OBU-BSc-Computing-Project-2018-19/README.md

-# OBU-BSc-Computing-Project-2018-19
-Oxford Brookes University BSc Computing Project - An experimental comparison between the performance of two reinforcement learning algorithms (Deep Q-learning and Asynchronous Advantage Actor Critic 3) to play Atari 2600 games
+#An experimental comparison between the performance of two reinforcement learning algorithms (Deep Q-learning and Asynchronous Advantage Actor Critic 3) to play Atari 2600 games